 A short history of Lynn Museum

-In 1904 the museum moved up the road to its present location, the Union Baptist Chapel.
+In 1904 the museum moved a short distance to its present location, the Union Baptist Chapel.
 Along with the museum’s collections came the fine Victorian mahogany display cases which still line the chapel walls.
 The new museum opened with great ceremony in 1904.

 The architect Robert Moffat Smith had designed around forty other chapels.
-He used an “Italianate” Gothic style with an exterior of white and red banded brick.
+He used an Italianate Gothic style with an exterior of white and red banded brick.
 He also created a fine timber roof, which was hidden behind a modern suspended ceiling until 2006.
 The resulting building was considerably more ornate than most non-conformist chapels.
+The cost of such a splendid building would be approximately £4.6 million in today’s money.

 The chapel, as painted by local artist Henry Baines, in August 1859